Cal Raleigh Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.78 team ERA that ranks third across all MLB pitching staffs.
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.78).

-- Rays pitchers combine to give up 146 home runs (one per game), the least in the league.
+- Rays pitchers combine to give up the first-fewest home runs in baseball (149 total, one per game).

-- Bradley makes the start for the Rays, his 18th of the season.
-He is 5-7 with a 5.31 ERA and 106 strikeouts through 79 2/3 innings pitched.

-- The right-hander's last time out was on Sunday against the Cleveland Guardians, when he tossed five innings, surrendering one earned run while giving up three hits.
+- In his most recent appearance on Monday, the right-hander threw 5 1/3 innings against the Boston Red Sox, giving up three earned runs while surrendering two hits.

-- In 17 games this season, the 22-year-old has a 5.31 ERA and 12 strikeouts per nine innings, while allowing a batting average of .256 to opposing hitters.
+- The 28-year-old has put together a 2.76 ERA and 7.9 strikeouts per nine innings across 19 games this season, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.